mgh5225/PDB-ANN/README.md

 ## Overview

 The PDB-ANN project aims to implement one of the methodologies mentioned in the research paper - [Optimal Search with Neural Networks: Challenges and Approaches](https://webdocs.cs.ualberta.ca/~nathanst/papers/li2022optimalnn.pdf).
-This project is designed to provide an optimal search solution using neural networks.

 ## Requirements